justkimtai/justkimtai/README.md

 - 🌐 [**Cedro Adventures**](https://www.cedroadventures.com) – A commercial tourism platform built and hosted on HostPinnacle.
 - ✝️ [**The True Gospel Ministries**](https://thetruegospelministries.org) – A ministry website I’m building as a full-stack developer to spread God’s Word online.
+- 🧑‍💻 [**My Developer Portfolio**](https://justuskimtai.com/) – A personal website showcasing my projects, skills, and professional journey as a Machine Learning/AI Engineer and Full-Stack Developer.

 ## 🛠️ My Tech Toolbox